Evgkl98/langGrind/README.md

 ## Addition

-At the first version of the app, the set of features is primitive.
+In the first version of the app, the set of features is primitive.
 With the next versions the app will contain such features as:

   - Integrated translator
   - Folders, sorting, language info and more and more ...